ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 A WebTransport application SHALL provide an error code for those operations.
-Since WebTransport shares the error code space with HTTP/3, WebTransport application errors for streams are limited to an unsigned 8-bit integer, assuming values between 0x00 and 0xff.
-WebTransport implementations SHALL remap those error codes into an error range where 0x00 corresponds to 0x52e4a40fa8db, and 0xff corresponds to 0x52e4a40fa9e2.
-Note that there are code points inside that range of form "0x1f * N + 0x21" that are reserved by
-{{Section 8.1 of HTTP3}}; those have to be accounted for when mapping the error codes by skipping them (i.e. the two HTTP/3 error codepoints adjacent to a GREASE codepoint would map to two adjacent WebTransport application error codepoints).
-An example pseudocode can be seen in
+Since WebTransport shares the error code space with HTTP/3, WebTransport application errors for streams are limited to an unsigned 32-bit integer, assuming values between 0x00000000 and 0xffffffff.
+WebTransport implementations SHALL remap those error codes into an error range where 0x00000000 corresponds to 0x52e4a40fa8db, and 0xffffffff corresponds to 0x52e5ac983162.
+Note that there are code points inside that range of form "0x1f * N + 0x21" that are reserved by {{Section 8.1 of HTTP3}}; those have to be accounted for when mapping the error codes by skipping them (i.e. the two HTTP/3 error codepoints adjacent to a reserved codepoint would map to two adjacent WebTransport application error codepoints).
+An example pseudocode can be seen in {{fig-remap-errors}}.
-{{fig-remap-errors}}.

 ~~~~~~~~~~
     first = 0x52e4a40fa8db
-    last = 0x52e4a40fa9e2
+    last = 0x52e5ac983162

     def webtransport_code_to_http_code(n):
         return first + n + floor(n / 0x1e)